emaverick2001/PersonalPortfolio/src/content/blog/thoughts-on-glove80.md

 when using the travel case often.
 A few points on this:

 - This design choice is intentional.
-As I mentioned before, the Glove80 is designed to be as ergonomic as possible, as offering this level of custom tenting is part of that.
+As I mentioned before, the Glove80 is designed to be as ergonomic as possible, and offering this level of custom tenting serves that goal even if it is at the cost of being a bit more inconvenient.
-- I assumed I would need to screw the feet back in every time in put the keyboard back in the case.
+- I assumed I would need to screw the feet back in every time in put the keyboard back in the travel case.
 It turns out this is not necessary - the case is able to hold the keyboard comfortably even with my current tenting configuration!

 Because of this, I'm not even sure that I have any strong downsides of the Glove80 to mention.

-Thanks to MoErgo for a great keyboard!
+Thanks to MoErgo for a making great keyboard!